 The ICRE's primary objectives are to develop, nurture, and support a cadre of clinical and translational scientists by building on the University of Pittsburgh's existing clinical research training programs to establish a comprehensive program with activities ranging from early research exposure for high school students to programs for faculty.

 The ICRE offers customized training opportunities at every stage of the career pipeline for clinician-educators and researchers in clinical and translational science.
 Please view our right sidebar to navigate the career pipeline.

 NIH Loan Repayment Program Applications

 NIH is now accepting applications for its Loan Repayment Program.
 Please visit their website for more information.

 Grant Application Training Sessions Set

-The University of Pittsburgh Office of Research has scheduled training workshops throughout the summer.
-Classes will take place in the Office of Research, Lower Level, 123 University Place, at the following times and dates:
+The University of Pittsburgh Office of Research has scheduled training workshops throughout the year.
+All classes are held in the Office of Research, Lower Level, 123 University Place.

 News and Information about Programs

 - The University of Pittsburgh Clinical Translational Science Institute and Multidisciplinary Clinical Research Scholars Program has an upcoming application submission cycle.